-- Having to go outside to pee, even if I “only have to go outside really quick and the bathroom IS still inside, just in another building, lolol” unless I explicitly signed up for some kind of “yurt” experience (and I DID NOT)
+- Having to go outside to pee if not made clear ahead of time — even if we “just have to go outside for a sec because the bathroom is inside — just in another building” unless we explicitly signed up for some kind of “yurt” experience (and usually, we DID NOT)

-- Photos of any spaces that I will not be actually STAYING IN, bc fuck you for real I’m not paying you for your pretty pretty pinterest board
+- Photos of any spaces that we will not be actually STAYING IN.
+We’re not interested in your pretty pinterest board.

 Welcomed but not expected:

-- Local recommendations.
-Fine. (“Yay” I guess?
-I mean, I can Google and Yelp, and Yelp is like 100 “you’s,” but sure.
-Thanks, Sandra.)
+“Yay” I guess?
+I mean, I can Google and Yelp, but sure.
+Thanks, Sandra.

 Not expected but very much appreciated